 Like other CRUD solutions which I’ve seen on the market, API Platform also has issues with virtual fields.
 Basically, the concept of such automated tools is that we have some database and that’s the main source of all the data and structure.
 However, sometimes we need to return values that are not directly stored in the database but just calculated based on some business logic (or, for example, fetched from some 3rd party source).
 In these cases, you can still add such fields to the API but they won’t be 100% supported and you may expect some issues with that.
 For example, sorting is by default executed as the database query, so for a virtual field, you cannot add sorting easily (even if you implement some functions providing sorting rules).

 It’s also worth mentioning that although you can use any output provided by API Platform in your other Symfony bundles, it is very complicated to make API Platform use any other bundles and make API out of them.
 For example, if you’re using SonataAdminBundle or Sylius (which are very popular solutions in Symfony) you cannot count on API Platform to create API from the code provided there.

-By releasing the second version about half a year ago, the guys from the core team have really shown that they were able to fix their own mistakes and were listening to the community.
+By releasing the second version, the guys from the core team have really shown that they were able to fix their own mistakes and were listening to the community.
 Most of the annoying problems from the first version were solved, for example, now there’s a possibility to use subresources from parent resource instead of creating two separate API endpoints for that.
 It’s a sign that the framework is going in a good direction.